Problem Child (film): Box office

 The film was released on July 27, 1990, and debuted in third place, behind Presumed Innocent and Ghost.
-It went on to be a commercial success at the box office, grossing $53 million domestically and $72 million worldwide.
+It was a commercial success at the box office, grossing $53 million domestically and $72 million worldwide.

 Critical response

 The film received negative reviews upon its release.
-On Rotten Tomatoes, it has a rare approval rating of 0% based on 30 reviews, and an average rating of 2.3/10.
+On Rotten Tomatoes, it has a rating of 3% based on 31 reviews, and an average rating of 2.8/10.
 The site's critical consensus reads: "Mean-spirited and hopelessly short on comic invention, Problem Child is a particularly unpleasant comedy, one that's loaded with manic scenery chewing and juvenile pranks".
 On Metacritic, it has a score of 27 out of 100 based on reviews from 12 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave it a grade "A−" on scale of A to F.

 The film was heavily censored when shown on television due to the remarks characters made about adoption, which critics saw as insensitive.
 It was not screened for critics prior to its release.

 Hal Hinson, writing for The Washington Post:

 Dugan has a brisk, imaginative comic style; he sets up his gags well so that there are still some surprises in the punch lines when they come.
 Essentially, the problem here is the same as the problem in Gremlins 2.
 It's basically about tearing stuff up, and after a while, you grow tired of seeing variations on the same joke of a cute kid committing horrible atrocities.

 Protests over posters

 One of the posters for the film showed the cat Fuzzball in a tumble dryer, with the implication being that Junior had put him inside.
-A group named In Defence of Animals organized protests against the posters, and some cinemas took them down in response.
+A group named In Defense of Animals organized protests against the posters, and some cinemas took them down in response.
 Director Dennis Dugan later issued a disclaimer saying that the "kitty in the dryer" was metaphorical and never an actual scene in the film.
 The protests sparked the inspiration for the sequel, this time with a poster of John Ritter inside a dryer looking out, while Fuzzball stands by it.

 Accolades

-For the film (as well as The Adventures of Ford Fairlane and Look Who's Talking Too), Gilbert Gottfried was nominated for a Golden Raspberry Award for Worst Supporting Actor, but lost to Donald Trump in Ghosts Can't Do It.
+For the film (as well as The Adventures of Ford Fairlane and Look Who's Talking Too), Gilbert Gottfried was nominated for a Golden Raspberry Award for Worst Supporting Actor, but lost to Donald Trump in Ghosts Can't Do It at the 11th Golden Raspberry Awards.